snowplow/dbt-snowplow-unified/docs/markdown/snowplow_unified_atomic_docs.md

 {% docs table_page_view_context %}

-This context table contains the `page_view_id` associated with a given page view.
+This context table contains the `view_id` associated with a given page view.

 {% enddocs %}